 - Tiger-Trade – Furniture, books, housing, jobs and more!

-- University Surplus – Donate or find furniture, electronics, binders, folders and more! (open to Princeton faculty/staff/students on Tuesdays, open to everyone on Thursdays - items are free to all University Departments and Recognized Student Agencies and/or Groups)
+- University Surplus – Donate or find furniture, electronics, binders, folders and more! (open to Princeton faculty and staff on Tuesdays, open to everyone on Thursdays)

 - Free Office Supplies Listserv - Receive and send emails offering new or gently used office supplies for free.
 Open to Princeton community (students/staff/faculty) only!